F1 grid: Starting positions for Miami Grand Prix

 F1 returns to Miami this weekend for round six of the 2024 season and the second sprint weekend of the year

-Formula 1 returns to the United States this weekend as the street circuit around the Hard Rock Stadium in Miami hosts a grand prix for the third time - and the second of six sprint weekends in 2024.
+Formula 1 returns to the United States this weekend as the street circuit around the Hard Rock Stadium hosts the Miami Grand Prix for the third time - and the second of six sprint weekends in 2024.

 Max Verstappen was in dominant form last time out in China, winning both the sprint race and grand prix in Shanghai, and leads the world championship despite the current unrest at Red Bull which has led to Adrian Newey’s shock departure from the team this week, with Ferrari favourites to sign the star designer.